We’re sorry your iPhone isn’t working as it should.

 Pack your iPhone using the included packaging materials

-- Place your iPhone in the protective bag.
+- Place your iPhone in the bag.
 Do not include your stereo headset, USB cable, power adapter, or other accessories.

 - Remove the top label from the shipping box.
 This is your receipt.
 Make sure the return shipping label remains on the box.